holicamp/holicamp.github.io/about.md

 # What is the program?

+Ever morning we will collect the children at 9.00am at the collection point and families will be able to pick them up at 4.00pm.

 Every week our program is different and can be adjusted depending on various things like the weather, the children, the attendance for example ; but here is a downloadable version of a typical program for primary school children.